 - Add the coconut oil, erythritol and vanilla, and mix until combined.

 - Smooth the top with a small teaspoon.
 Place in the freezer for 20 minutes until relatively hard on top.

-- For the top: In a separate bowl, mix the coconut oil with the erythritol and cocoa powder.
+- For the top: In a separate bowl, mix the melted coconut oil with the erythritol and cocoa powder.
 Pour on top of the semi-frozen base layer, and freeze until completely set, about 4 hours.